Microsoft Excel training 201

 You know SUM.
 You can format a sheet.
-Now your boss wants charts that aren’t ugly, formulas that survive a column insert, and a macro that handles the Monday report.
+Now the report you own needs charts that aren’t ugly, formulas that survive a column insert, and one macro that handles Monday.

-Excel 201 is the day staff stop being users and start being people the team asks.
-The course teaches the formula logic, linking discipline, chart craft, and starter automation that turn an everyday Excel user into someone the team relies on.
+Excel 201 is the day staff stop being users and start being the person the team asks.
+The course teaches the formula logic, linking discipline, chart craft, and starter automation that turn an everyday Excel user into someone a team relies on.

 Who this is for